On Adversarial Attacks In Acoustic Drone Localization: Introduction

+Successful drone deployment relies on accurate and efficient navigation.
+This has driven major advances in localization methods \citep{kang2015analysis,dijkshoorn2012simultaneous,sorbelli2018range}, particularly with deep learning \citep{yousaf2022drone,bisio2021localization,zhang2022agile}.
+Current solutions primarily depend on GPS with inertial systems, visual odometry, or active sensors such as LiDAR \citep{arafat2023vision,aburaya2024review,niu2022ic,debeunne2020review}.
+While effective in many scenarios, these methods often fail under degraded lighting, occlusions, or structural constraints, and may be impractical in GPS-denied environments \citep{arafat2023vision,al2021self,dreissig2023survey,meles2023performance}.
+To address these limitations, researchers have explored alternative modalities, notably \emph{acoustic localization} \citep{he2023acoustic,sun2023indoor,serussi2024active}, which leverages sound propagation for robust localization even under visual or RF impairments \citep{famili2022rail}.

+With the growing reliance on drones, security concerns intensify.
+Adversarial attacks have been shown to manipulate perception systems, leading to severe outcomes such as navigation failure or collisions \citep{mynuddin2023adversarial,wisniewski2024autonomous,guesmi2024navigating,fu2021remote}.
+While defenses against such attacks exist \citep{mynuddin2024trojan,wang2023survey}, they have focused exclusively on visual or LiDAR-based sensing.
+Despite the rapid adoption of acoustic localization, its adversarial robustness remains unexplored.

-To bridge this gap, in this work we provide, to the best of our knowledge for the first time, the formulation and impact analysis of white-box adversarial attacks over acoustic drone localization.
-In our setting we study adversarial sound generated by a single stationary source, external to the drone.
-Furthermore, we rely on the phase modulation mechanism developed in the propulsion noise-based localization algorithm proposed in \cite{shor2024active} to initiate a novel adversarial defense algorithm, capable of not only increasing adversarial robustness, but also delineate the sampled perturbation from the "clean" input signal, assuming only minimal assumptions over the attack source.
-We also expand the algorithm from \cite{shor2024active} to perform localization over acoustic signals recorded from actual complex acoustic settings, rather than from fully-simulated data, as presented in the original work.
-We emphasize that while our work focuses on drone localization, it is applicable to any acoustic localization tasks involving a single autonomous agent.
+To address this gap, we present the first formulation and analysis of adversarial attacks targeting acoustic drone localization.
+We study white-box attacks from a single omni-directional sound source external to the drone.
+Additionally, we leverage the phase modulation mechanism proposed in \citet{serussi2024active} to design a novel defense method that separates the clean signal from adversarial interference under minimal assumptions.
+We further extend \citet{serussi2024active} to real-world acoustic recordings, beyond simulated settings, enabling realistic evaluation.
+While our experiments focus on drone navigation, the proposed approach generalizes to any single-agent acoustic localization system.